-Ē The NHSI standard Trust response Current performance and gap in assurance 4 We will review the annual governance statement through our usual regulatory arrangements and performance management processes, which complement quality outcomes, operational and finance performance measures Revision to ensure all recommendation requirements are reviewed as per this guide and a standard operating framework for these required reports in a new model is implemented Assured and in place for 2019/20 £.
-As part of this yearly assessment we will also seek assurance through the SOF, in which a provider's performance is monitored against five themes Provided in integrated report, any further refinements as per recommendation 4, and was enacted in March 2019 Assured and in place for 2019/20 ю́ As part of the safe staffing review, the Executive Director of Nursing and Medical Director must confirm in a statement to their board that they are satisfied with the outcome of any assessment that staffing is safe, effective and sustainable Available for Nursing and AHP in Quality Committee papers.
-All service changes have a QIA and this has been externally assessed by CQC in 2018 as meeting required standards To ensure that medical staffing is safe, effective and sustainable: Medical workforce monitoring for all grades including trainees in real time, reports at Medical Workforce Group every 2 weeks with exception reporting.
-Chaired by Medical Director or his deputy with Operational and HR leads in attendance.
-International and HR leads in attendance.
-International and local recruitment (and retention) initiatives with engagement events led by Medical Director and medical education leads.
-Founder member of East Midlands Hub to control locum costs.
-Medical Workforce Group drafted first integrated workforce plan which is now expanded to include all clinical disciplines.
-Medical Director has presented workforce plan at People and Culture Committee E-job planning being procured.
-Medical risks to delivery for safe staffing are reviewed.
+Ť The NHSI standard Trust response Current performance and gap in assurance 4.
+We will review the annual governance statement through our usual regulatory arrangements and performance management processes, which complement quality outcomes, operational and finance performance measures Revision to ensure all recommendation requirements are reviewed as per this guide and a standard operating framework for these required reports in a new model is implemented Assured and in place for 2019/20 5.
+As part of this yearly assessment we will also seek assurance through the SOF, in which a provider's performance is monitored against five themes Provided in integrated report, any further refinements as per recommendation 4, and was enacted in March 2019 Assured and in place for 2019/20 ဖ် As part of the safe staffing review, the Executive Director of Nursing and Medical Director must confirm in a statement to their board that they are satisfied with the outcome of any assessment that staffing is safe, effective and sustainable is safe, effective and sustainable Available for Nursing and AHP in Quality Committee papers.
+All service changes have a QIA and this has been externally assessed by CQC in 2018 as meeting required standards To ensure that medical staffing is safe, effective and sustainable: • Medical workforce monitoring for all grades including trainees in real time, reports at Medical Workforce Group every 2 weeks with exception reporting.
+Chaired by Medical Director or his deputy with Operational and HR leads in attendance. • International and local recruitment (and retention) initiatives with engagement events led by Medical Director and medical education leads. • Founder member of East Midlands Hub to control locum costs. • Medical Director and HR lead member of national learning set to investigate best practice nationally. • Medical Workforce Group drafted first integrated workforce plan which is now expanded to include all clinical disciplines. • Medical Director has presented workforce plan at People and Culture Committee Medical risks to delivery for safe staffing are reviewed.
 Deep dive reports have been undertaken including benchmarking and detailed analysis Guardian of safer working reports have been scrutinised by the Quality committee and received by Trust Board Assured and in place for 2020/21